MohnishRA/RedBus-Project/README.md

   ```sh
   pip install selenium pandas mysql-connector-python streamlit
   ```
-**NOTE:** streamlit script 'app.py' should be run in a virtual environment.
+**NOTE:** Streamlit App script 'app.py' should be run in a virtual environment.
 In the virtual environment install streamlit, mysql-connector-python, pandas and run the script.

 ## Usage
 ### Step 1: Run the Scraper